 The Block recap: Ready, willing and table (11.10.2016)

-It was challenge night again on The Block, which, as regular viewers will know, means absolutely nothing of note happened.
+It was challenge night again on The Block, which means absolutely nothing of note happened, as regular viewers will know.

 Instead, we were treated to an episode largely devoted to watching people set tables.
 Perhaps next week they can switch it up and offer us the high-stakes drama of watching paint dry.

-After last week’s trip to Tassie, which offered a change of scenery if nothing else, the contestants were given a chance to use their wood.
-Insert childish laughter.
-They’d be aided by a furniture maker, and tasked with creating tables for their terraces.
+After last week’s trip to Tassie, which offered a change of scenery if nothing else, the contestants were given a chance to use their wood (insert childish laughter).
+They were aided by a furniture maker, and tasked with creating tables for their terraces.
 Lest you think a renovation show would focus on something as arcane as actually building something, the REAL challenge we were to be treated to involved setting the tables after they were made.

 Karlie and Will's table.
 Source: Channel 9.